azh412/VirtualPianoBot/README.md

 # Usage:

-   To run the bot, execute `python3 VirtualPianoBot` to play one song, into the terminal.
+   To run the bot, execute `python3 VirtualPianoBot.py` to play one song, into the terminal that is run as administrator.

    If you want a mashup, run `python3 mashup.py`